The Bankrate promise

 The downsides for an annuity include the relatively high sales commissions that can sometimes be hidden in the sales contract.
 The types of annuity contracts can be incredibly complex, with all types of restrictions and caveats, depending on what the annuity company offers.
 Some annuities can be much more complex than others, depending on the features you need.

-Another downside is that once you buy the annuity, the money is typically locked in for some period, so it may not be accessible if you have an emergency and need cash.
+Another downside is that once you buy the annuity, the money is typically locked in for some period, so it may not be readily accessible if you have an emergency and need cash.
 If you’re still within the lock-up period, you’ll usually have to pay a hefty surrender fee to access your money.

 Annuities divide many financial experts, because of their various pros and cons, in particular their costliness and complexity.
 If this route appeals to you, speak with a fee-only financial adviser who is a fiduciary in order to access objective advice about whether an annuity is right for your situation.
 Many “advisers” are actually disguised salespeople, so beware.

 Avoid taking the cash

 When times get tough, it can be easy to see the cash in your retirement account and consider tapping that to help get you through.
 But more than one-half of Americans have said they already feel behind on retirement savings, according to one Bankrate survey.